borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 ### Finally to address and elaborate some often given scepticism towards it:
 {: #scepticism }
 &nbsp;**1.** Others 'cryptos' (alt coins) are not real competition to Bitcoin because of:
-First mover advantage (organic creation that can't be replicated), Network effect (value is subjective), best governance model (no known founder), most decentralized miners hashrate and wide node distribution, biggest community (contributors, developers) with strong conviction, deep commitment and ever growing adoption from users.
+First mover advantage (organic creation that can't be replicated), Network effect (value is subjective), best governance model (no known founder), most decentralized miners hashrate and wide node distribution, biggest community (contributors, developers) with strong ideological conviction, deep commitment and ever growing adoption from users.
-Those using PoS (Proof of Stake) consensus mechanism are 'securities' like and do not have real decentralization, no separation of power, and Staking is fundamentally a centralizing force.
+Those using PoS (Proof of Stake) consensus mechanism are 'securities' like and do not have real decentralization, no separation of power, and Staking is essentially a centralizing force.
 Some of them might find another use case but not as good money.
 Only Bitcoin is considered as Commodity (primary monetary good), confirmed as such by the SEC (US Security Exchange Commission).
 Also Side-chains ([Liquid](https://liquid.net/) as an example) or Drive-chains ([BitVM](https://www.eddieoz.com/bitvm-a-computational-revolution-in-bitcoin/){:target="_blank"}) as second layers could be better then separate Alts since they can tap into Bitcoin L1 base security.
+Even some Alts have a bridge to connect with BTC using Wrapped Bitcoin.
 And any real new invention, since all are open source, could be added into Bitcoin with new updates.
 For example Litecoin is somewhat of a Test network for Bitcoin, Lightning feature was first implemented there.

 &nbsp;**2.** As for the criticism of being slow, it kinda is but for a good reason, or a few of them.